Reach-Above/reach-above.github.io/duffins.md

             id: 'Chapter14',
             title: 'Taking Action',
             iimage: './duffins/Chapter14.jpg'
             description: 'We disagree with the paving over of an important wetland in Pickering and we hope you agree.
 We have written a petition that has been approved by the Clerk’s Office.
 Mike Schreiner, MPP and Ontario Green Party Leader has agreed to read them on our behalf in the Ontario Legislature.
-Print and sign our petition PICKERING WETLAND PETITION and send it here - MPP Mike Schreiner, Room 451 111 Wellesley St. W. Toronto, Main Legislative Building, Queens Park, Toronto, ON  M7A 1A2',
+Print and sign our petition and send it here <a href="https://docs.google.com/document/d/1ns3jzwtCvhkCiIy9hQTbc7Y2WYkEm-I1xApZiLCZ2Mg/edit?usp=sharing">PICKERING WETLAND PETITION</a> <br>MPP Mike Schreiner, Room 451 111 Wellesley St. W. Toronto, Main Legislative Building, Queens Park, Toronto, ON  M7A 1A2',
             location: {
                 center: [-79.09287, 44.04797],
                 zoom: 14.65,